JoeSz/WordPress-Plugin-Boilerplate-Tutorial/README.md

 # WordPress Plugin Boilerplate

 A standardized, organized, object-oriented foundation for building high-quality WordPress Plugins.
+I created some tutorials to help with my work and I tought, I share this to help others.
-I also added some tutorial codes and add_shortcode hooks.
+I also added add_shortcode hooks.

 ## Tutorial code for:
 * How to register a custom post type (e.g.: customers)